trumberger/monitoring-wiki/Team-Guidelines/Creating-your-Developer-Azure-Environment.md

 You now have BL + CI deployed.
 We now have a few manual steps before deploying Monitoring Agent:

 ## Deploying Monitoring Agent
+### Set Blob storage access
+Browse to your storage account in Business Logic:
+- Open the <initials>-DEV-BusinesLogic resource group
+- Locate your storage account, named "stadev<random string>"
+- click "Browse Blobs" (under "Blob Service")
+- Click "Content"
+- Click "Access policy" and set it to "Container (anonymous read access for containers and blobs)"
+- Do the same for the  "dashboards"

 ### Create Host Key
 - Using the Azure Portal, open the portal page for Azure function `FUN-DEV-<your initials>-CI-BPL-MON`.
 - Click on Function App Settings